malthe/ugandasms/docs/index.rst

 Example
 -------

-Here is an example of an *echo* application.
+Below is an example of an *echo* application.
 It will accept an SMS message that starts with the string ``+ECHO`` (case-insensitive in this example) and echoes back the remaining string.